Today, I was asked in an Illustrator’s interview, “What words of advice do you have for artists/illustrators who are just beginning?”

 Be cautious because there are so many people out there who will leverage you for their own advantage especially if it’s to save their money.

-Understand that drawing and art is a legitimate business.
+Understand that drawing and art are legitimate businesses.
 You too have bills to pay and you need to value your time.

 You’re not just charging for your skills, but for your time.

-Whenever you work with a client, make sure you get at least a 50% deposit or the full amount if it’s a small illustration.
+Whenever you work with a client, ensure you get at least a 50% deposit or the full amount if it’s a small illustration.
 Serious clients will never hesitate to pay you upfront, remember that.

 If they’re haggling non-stop, let them go.